-Screening for Peripheral Arterial Disease
+Screening for Peripheral Artery Disease

 Peripheral Artery Disease is common and treatable.
 The key is recognizing the warning signs so it can be treated early before it progresses.
 In the early stages, PAD can present no symptoms at all.
 Which is why it is important to schedule an endovascular consultation with an American Endovascular affiliated physician who can conduct a thorough examination to assess whether you’re currently suffering from PAD, or at risk in the future.